-Male breast cancer (MBC) is a sporadic disease and only 1 in every 100 new breast cancer patients is male.1 Moreover, only 0.2% of cancerrelated deaths in men each year are due to breast cancer.2 For these reasons, there are few satisfactory clinical studies on MBCs in the literature, and the diagnostic and therapeutic modalities and treatment algorithms are generally the same as in female breast cancer patients.^{1-3}
+Male breast cancer is a sporadic disease and only one in every 100 new breast cancer patients is male [1].
+Moreover, only 0.2% of cancer-related deaths in men each year are due to breast cancer [2].
+For these reasons, there are few satisfactory clinical studies on male breast cancers in the literature, and the diagnostic and therapeutic modalities and treatment algorithms are generally the same as in female breast cancer patients [1-3].

-Although it can be seen at any age, it is more common in the sixth and seventh decades.
-Patients in this age group usually have advanced-stage disease findings, such as large tumor diameter, lymph node involvement, and metastasis at the time of diagnosis.
-Genetic factors, BRCA mutation, family history, obesity, Kleinfelter syndrome, gynecomastia, liver disease, orchitis, undescended testis, alcohol use, exogenous estrogen and testosterone use, and radiation history are the most common causes in etiology.^{1-7}
+Although it can be seen at any age, it is more common in the 6th and 7th decades.
+Patients in this age group usually have advanced-stage disease findings such as large tumor diameter, lymph node involvement, and metastasis at the time of diagnosis.
+Genetic factors, BRCA mutation, family history, obesity, Kleinfelter syndrome, gynecomastia, liver disease, orchitis, undescended testis, alcohol use, exogenous estrogen and testosterone use, and radiation history are the most common causes in etiology [1-6,7].

-Patients usually present with a painless mass, ulcerated skin lesions, nipple discharge, or retraction.8 The most common histologic type is invasive ductal carcinoma.
-The diagnosis is usually made by ultrasonography (USG) and magnetic resonance imaging followed by a thick-needle biopsy.^{6,7}
+Patients usually present with a painless mass, ulcerated skin lesions, nipple discharge, or retraction.
+(8)The most common histologic type is invasive ductal carcinoma.
+The diagnosis is usually made by USG and MRI followed by a thick needle biopsy [6,7].

-This study aims to share the clinicopathologic and demographic characteristics of MBC patients admitted to our clinic in the past 12 years and our experience in the treatment of these patients.
+This study aims to share the clinicopathologic and demographic characteristics of male breast cancer patients admitted to our clinic in the last 12 years and our experience in the treatment of these patients.